nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

     mean, there's definitely an awareness from everybody that leads are not safe."

 But is this true?
 In short... not really.
-While a statistically large and significant shift has occurred comparing new to old, the shift is more about 2 to 2.5 points, not 8.
+While a statistically significant shift has occurred comparing new to old, the shift is more about 2 to 2.5 points, not 8.

-To frame this, I decided to break up the available play-by-play data into:

-* 1996-97 to 2016-17 (old-school) versus
-* 2017-18 to 2024-25 (modern)

-(:ref:`As explained below <deciding-on-eras-breakdown>`, a more targeted recent modern era does not change the analysis, so the larger dataset was chosen.
-The change in increased scoring and comeback chances appears to start changing most drastically around 2016).
+To show this, let's look at a chart showing the percent chance of coming back when a team is :ref:`down N or more points at some point in a game <max-points-down-or-more>`:

+.. raw:: html

+    <div id="plots/old_school_v_modern/max_down_or_more_48" class="nbacd-chart"></div>

 Looking at this data, the chance of coming back from 20 points-or-more down (``~5.3%``) is about the same as coming back from 18 points-or-more down (``~4.9%``) in the earlier era.
+And this shift remains fairly constant comparing other points on the graph.

 To put this in perspective, this overall 2 to 2.5 point shift is on par with but not quite as pronounced as :doc:`the advantage a home team has over a road team
 </analysis/home_v_away>` when attempting a comeback.
 Note, there are :doc:`many ways to
 compare the comeback chances of the eras
 </analysis/understanding_and_using_the_plots>`, but roughly 2 points is a fairly stable